BJP MLA sings in Odisha House to highlight plight of lawmakers

 "many MLAs have turned into hermits", living alone in Bhubaneswar, as their family continues to live elsewhere.

-He also said that seven months have passed since they assumed power, but no provisions have been made for their
+He also said that seven months have passed since they were elected, but no provisions have been made for their

 families, despite assurances.
 "We are unable to bring our family members to